adampaseltiner/kickstarter-analysis/README_FINAL.md

 ### What are some limitations of this dataset?
   Considering the Kickstarter is a company where backers are given incentives based on the amount of dollars pledged, I think it would be helpful to  see what the reward ranges were for each campaign, and also what the rewards were.
 Lousie would definitely benefit from being able to get an idea of the types of rewards people were given for the price they were pledging.

-- What are some other possible tables and/or graphs that we could create?
+### What are some other possible tables and/or graphs that we could create?
   I think it would be helpful to chart the success rate of Kickstarter campaigns based on the length of the campaign: does the campaign go only for a few weeks?
 A few months?
 Is there a certain campaign length that indicates the highest rate of success?
-Being able to definitively tell Louise that a one month long campaign yields the highest rate of success would certainly be beneficial to her planning.
+Being able to definitively tell Louise that a "one month long" campaign yields the highest success rate would certainly be beneficial to her planning.